veteranahood/3D-Spectral-Navier-Stokes-Solver/CONTRIBUTING.md

 # Contributing Guidelines

-Thank you for considering contributing to Gaia Protocol.
+Thank you for considering contributing to Hood Protocol.

 ## How to Contribute
 - Fork the repository